 You can choose from the best hotels in Switzerland.
 Splash out in Geneva’s President Wilson hotel on the lake – for a mere $80,000, you can get a 12-room suite, the most expensive in the world.

 Or you can sample the other end of the scale, with modern and well-equipped youth hostels or groups like AirBnB.

-With its good safety record and low crime rate, Switzerland is the perfect destination for the solo woman traveler.
-You really don’t need to take any precautions other than use your general common sense.
+Given the good record of Switzerland safety coupled with the low Switzerland crime rate, solo female travel is simple and worry-free.
+You really don’t need to take any specific precautions beyond using your general common sense.